-- Has there been many business level changes due to merger and acquisition, other organizational changes since the time you have last implemented HR and other HR solutions for your organization
+- Have there been many business-level changes due to merger and acquisition or other organizational changes since the time you last implemented HR and other HR solutions for your organization?

-- There was much work around as the business blueprint did not reflect the to-Be processes well enough
+- It needed many workarounds as the business blueprint did not truly reflect the to-Be processes

-- User adaptability was low because of lack of change management, difficulty in using the software, lack of end-user training, etc.
+- User adaptability was low owing to a lack of change management, difficulty in using the software, lack of end-user training, etc.

 - Achieve current strategic goals of the organizational